What is Physical Therapy?

 Physical therapists establish diagnoses, prognoses, and plans of care, physical therapists perform evaluations, synthesizing the examination data and determining whether the problems to be addressed are within the scope of physical therapist practice.
 Based on their judgments about diagnoses and prognoses and based on patient/client goals, physical therapists:

-provide interventions (the interactions and procedures used in managing and instructing patients/clients),
+Provide interventions (the interactions and procedures used in managing and instructing patients/clients)

-modify interventions as necessary to achieve anticipated goals and expected outcomes,
+Modify interventions as necessary to achieve anticipated goals and expected outcomes,

-and develop and implement discharge plans.
+Develop and implement discharge plans.

 PTs examine individuals and develop a plan using treatment techniques to promote the ability to move, reduce pain, restore function, and prevent disability.